 This process involves all the required professionals to gather for pre-planning meetings.
 And these meetings include an interior designer too.

 IDP helps to reduce unplanned construction costs and increase project efficiency by bringing all stakeholders to the table at the beginning of the process – owner, architecture, interior designer, engineers, landscape architecture, and builder – to address the design requirements of the entire project – before anyone picks up a hammer!

-Reducing construction costs, maintaining realistic budgets, facilitating constant communication with up-to-date information, and producing maximum efficiency are only some of the benefits of the IDP, including those light fixtures you had your eye on!
+Reducing construction costs, maintaining realistic budgets, facilitating constant communication with up-to-date information, and producing maximum efficiency are only some of the benefits of the integrated design process, including those light fixtures you had your eye on!

-Vancouver can be an expensive play to call home.
+Vancouver can be an expensive place to call home.
 Interior designers work to source the highest quality to fit your budget and help you realize your dream home.

-It is so important that clear design specifications for all interior elements be part of the IDP holistic design at the tendering period, including lighting, millwork, finish selection, space planning, FF&E (furnishings, fixtures and equipment) and even accessories.
+It is so important that clear design specifications for all interior elements be part of the IDP holistic design at the tendering period, including lighting, millwork, finish selection, space planning, FF&E (furnishings, fixtures and equipment,) and even the accessories.

 When looking for a builder and interior designer, check their qualifications, noting Metro Vancouver is targeting building codes to achieve high-performance homes within BC’s Energy Step Code.